NLnetLabs/rpki-doc/source/rpki/using-rpki-data.rst

 When you want to retrieve all RPKI data, you connect to the trust anchor that each RIR provides.
-The trust anchor is an :RFC:`6487` compliant X.509 certificate used to 'anchor' the 'root' of a certificate hierarchy The root certificate contains pointers to its children, which contain pointers to their children, and so on.
+The trust anchor is an :RFC:`6487` compliant X.509 certificate used to 'anchor' the 'root' of a certificate hierarchy.
+The root certificate contains pointers to its children, which contain pointers to their children, and so on.
 These certificates, and other cryptographic material such as ROAs, can be published in the repository that the RIR provides,